Blogs

 wave

-The series heads to Ottawa, and the Senators will be looking to exploit any weaknesses in the Leafs' game.
-However, the Leafs' current identity—calm, composed, and capable of winning in various ways—makes them a formidable opponent.
-Will they maintain their momentum and secure a series victory, or will the Senators spark a comeback?
-The next game will be pivotal.
+The series moves to Ottawa, and the Senators will be desperate.
+They'll be looking to exploit any weakness, any crack in the Leafs’ armor.
+But the Leafs, right now, they feel… unstoppable.
+Calm, composed, and capable of winning in a bunch of different ways.
+Can they keep this momentum going?
+Can they secure the series win?
+Or will the Sens pull off a miraculous comeback?
+The next game will tell us a lot.

 FAQ